Institute Peak

 Osiris was pretty beat from going on a ski trip just a few days before this ski trip

 On Tuesday afternoon, the storm I had been watching moved closer by a day.
 On Monday, the forecast for Friday was bluebird; a day later it was stormy.
 Wednesday still had good weather, if a little cloudy to start.
 At this point, it seemed greedy to wait to climb until Thursday when I felt Wednesday had good enough weather.
-The worster-case scenario I hoped to avoid involved waiting until Wednesday to leave town and waking up Wednesday morning to find the weather window would close Wednesday evening.
+The worst-case scenario I hoped to avoid involved waiting until Wednesday to leave town and waking up Wednesday morning to find the weather window would close Wednesday evening.
 This thought gave me so much anxiety that I started packing Monday evening.

 Tuesday afternoon I saw a one of my many weather sources, NWS, report change during the day: bumping the storm barely into Thursday evening.
 Mind finally decided, I took care of my remaining work tasks, finished the packing I started the previous night, and rolled out of town towards the Deltas.
 Worst-case scenario: Thursday has better weather than Wednesday.